mintgarden-io/docs/docs/mintgarden-studio/mint-an-nft.md

 #### Blockchain fee

 Optionally set a blockchain fee if you want to speed up the minting process in times of a busy network.
-Most of the times you can leave this at 0.
+Most of the time you can leave this at 0.